SiEntries Options

 Join us on the Calder Divide Trail as we tackle the only route in the British Isles to trace the watershed of a river.
 For the bikepacker that means you weave your way across ‘12 valleys, 6 moors and 1 floodplain’ on paths of gravel, peat and stone that were once trading routes for coal, lead, salt and wool and have been part of the landscape for over 800 years.

 Each route starts by taking you through the park in Hebden Bridge, up through the oak woods and then wave after wave of Pennine moor.
-Each route passes over the dam head at Ogden. along the ace Spen Valley Greenway, over to Shepley then onto Marsden with its many cafes and pubs.
-The routes differ in the trails used to get you back to MYCC but all riders get to enjoy the long descent down the gravel trail in Wessenden Valley.
+Each of the 4 routes passes over the dam head at Ogden, along the Spen Valley Greenway, over to Shepley then down the steep descent of Wessenden Valley to arrive at Marsden with its many cafes and pubs and in 2024 each route will go over Marsden Moor via the Eastergate Packhorse Bridge.

-The trails - There are four circular routes that vary in length from 100 miles to 160 miles.
-A rider is free to choose whichever route takes their fancy but two of the routes have trails selected for gravel bikes and two with trails selected for mountain bikes.
-Please see the page titled ‘CDT in 2024’ for further info and guidance on which trail might suit you and your bike.
+The trails - A rider is free to choose whichever route takes their fancy but two of the routes have trails selected for gravel bikes and two with trails selected for mountain bikes.

-GPX files - A link to all the routes will be sent to your email address two weeks before the event.
+GPX files - Sent to your email address two weeks before the event.

-Luggage transfer - Go ‘traditional’ bikepacking and carry your own bivy/tent or opt to drop your tent and sleeping bag at the Event HQ and it will be transferred up to and back from the camping village. (£15 cover charge for bag transfer).
+Luggage transfer - Go ‘traditional’ bikepacking and carry your own bivy/tent or opt to drop your tent and sleeping bag at the Event HQ and it will be transferred up to and back from the camping village. (£15 cover charge for bag transfer as that pays for the hire of a large van for the weekend).

 Pie n peas - On Sunday from 11am till 6pm hot pie n peas will be served (meat / vegan / gluten free) as well as tea/coffee/juice.

-Badge and certificate - All riders who return to Mytholmroyd on the Sunday will be awarded a green cloth badge embroidered with the CDT logo.
+Badge - All riders who return to Mytholmroyd on the Sunday from 11am-6pm will be awarded a cloth badge embroidered with the CDT logo.

 View the Event Disclaimer / Terms and Conditions.